bbaghirzada/bbaghirzada/README.md

 </div>
 </br>

 I am a **Data Scientist / Analyst** with endless curiosity, motivation, discipline, and the ability to dedicate time for longer periods to get work done!
-My academic journey equipped me with business thinking, entrepreneurial mindset, customer behavior analysis, and more that enables me to carry critical thinking combined with problem-solving, idea generation, which is generally called product development, to solve niche customer issues.
-And I so much love **Statistics**
+My academic journey equipped me with business thinking, entrepreneurial mindset, customer behavior analysis, and more that enables me to carry critical thinking combined with problem-solving to solve niche customer issues and business challenges to make data-driven decisions for improved performance.

 - 🔭 I’m currently working on **Individual Projects** to sharpen my skills.
 - 👯 I’m looking to collaborate on **Real-World Projects** that add value and solve meaningful problems.